WordsGPT/chatLab/README.md

 5. **Configure LLM providers**

-To enable the use of different LLMs, you must configure their corresponding API keys, the `MODELS` variable, and the `LITELLM_MASTER_KEY` in the `.env` file at the root folder.
+To enable the use of different LLMs, you must configure their corresponding API keys, the `MODELS` variable, and the `LITELLM_MASTER_KEY` in the `.env` file at the backend folder.
 Make sure that the value of `LITELLM_MASTER_KEY` matches the one defined in step 3.
 - **LITELLM_MASTER_KEY**: set the same value as in step 3.
 - **API keys**: provide the API key of each LLM provider you want to use (e.g., OpenAI, Anthropic, etc.).